Letter to the Sun Belt

 “Buckle up.
 More extreme events are expected,” says head of the US National Oceanic and Atmospheric Administration

 The United States is Earth’s punching bag for nasty weather.
-Blame geography for the U.S. getting hit by stronger, costlier, more varied and frequent extreme weather than anywhere on…Continue reading“Buckle up.
+Blame geography for the U.S. getting hit by stronger, costlier, more varied and frequent extreme weather than anywhere on the planet,…Continue reading“Buckle up.
 More extreme events are expected,” says head of the US National Oceanic and Atmospheric Administration

 Drought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children